camunda/camunda-docs/versioned_docs/version-8.3/self-managed/zeebe-deployment/operations/resource-planning.md

 ---
 id: resource-planning
 title: "Resource planning"
-keywords: ["backpressure", "back-pressure", "back pressure"]
+keywords: ["backpressure", "back-pressure", "back pressure", "resources", "disk space", "memory"]
 ---

 The short answer to “_what resources and configuration will I need to take Zeebe to production?_” is: it depends.